souffle-lang/souffle-lang.github.io/_docs/datalog.md

 where the relation "Scope" defines the set of values that "y" can take.

 # Comments and Pre-Processing
-Souffle utilizes the same comment syntax as C/C++.
+Souffle utilises the same comment syntax as C/C++.
 Furthermore, all souffle programs are passed through the C pre-processor.
 As a consequence, e.g. `#include` pragmas may be utilized to organize Datalog input queries into several files and reuse common constructs within several programs.
 Also, constants may be defined utilizing the `#define` pragma.

 # Identifier Naming Rules
 Souffle Identifiers follow the C++ naming convention, except that a question mark may appear anywhere.
 - The identifier can only be composed of letters (lower or upper case), numbers, or the question mark and underscore characters.
-That means the name can not contain whitespace, or any symbols other than underscores or question marks.
+That means the name cannot contain whitespace, or any symbols other than underscores or question marks.
 - The identifier must begin with a letter (lower or upper case), an underscore, or a question mark.
 It can not start with a number.

 # Examples